rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 5 more

 ### expiry
-- Used by modules: sku_outbound, expiry_utils, tm_output_operations
+- Used by modules: expiry_utils, tm_output_operations, sku_outbound
 - Files: 3
 - Functions using this table:
   - update_expiry_tracking in puvi-backend/puvi-backend-main/utils/expiry_utils.py